 Mary Arden’s Farm was the childhood home of Shakespeare’s mother.
 Today, it is still a charming working Tudor farm and only a short drive outside the town centre.

-Onsite, admire the varied livestock and enjoy live action performances by actors in period costumes.
-See falconry and goose herding demonstrations, as well as being able to take part in a wealth of interactive activities and educational talks.
+Onsite, admire the varied livestock and enjoy live-action performances by actors in period costumes.
+See falconry and goose herding demonstrations, as well as be able to take part in a wealth of interactive activities and educational talks.

 This expansive 23-acre farm is delightful to stroll around.
 Expect historic buildings, lush greenery and plenty of hidden treasures to be found.

-Enjoy watching butterflies in wild flower and fauna embellished meadows, reignite your childish side and climb the viewing tower, spot carved wooden animals hidden within the trees and crawl through lengthy willow domed structures.
+Enjoy watching butterflies in wildflower and fauna embellished meadows and reignite your childhood and climb the viewing tower.
+You can spot carved wooden animals hidden within the trees and crawl through lengthy willow domed structures.

 On departing, the gift shop offers wholesome local produce and pretty trinkets.